Equivariant toric geometry and Euler-Maclaurin formulae: Euler-Maclaurin formulae via equivariant Hirzebruch-Riemann-Roch

 with the last equality following from \eqref{toddloc}, for $V=X \setminus \bigcup_{i\in K} D_{\rho_i}$ (with the divisors $D_{\rho_i}$ corresponding to the divisors of the original polytope $P$).
 The series on the left hand side are locally uniformly convergent to a meromorphic function in $L^{-1}(\Lambda^{an}_\bT)_\bC$, for $z\in N_\bC$ satisfying $-z \in Int(\sig)$.
 Moreover, a similar proof yields in this case that

-In the general case, let $C_v$ be as before a full-dimensional (simple) lattice cone with vertex $0$.
-The assumption that $C_v$ is simple will not be needed in the following arguments.
+In the general case, let $C_v$ be as before a full-dimensional simple lattice cone with vertex $0$.
+The assumption that $C_v$ is simple will be needed in the following arguments only for the property that $C_v(h)$ is then also simple for $h=(h_\rho)$ small enough.
 Consider a refinement $C_v=\bigcup_{i=1}^{s} C_i$ of $C_v$ by smooth full-dimensional lattice cones with vertex $0$, see, e.g., \cite{CLS}[Thm.11.1.9] in the dual context of toric resolutions by fan refinements.
 Then, considering each newly introduced facet $F$ for only one of the cones it belongs to, we get a disjoint union $C_v=\bigsqcup_{i=1}^{s} C^{K_i}_i$ into smooth full-dimensional lattice cones with vertex $0$ and with some facets removed.
 Let $z \in N_\bC$ be so that $-z \in Int(\sig)$, with $\sig=C_v^\vee$.
 Then we also have that $-z \in Int(\sig_i)$ with $\sig_i=C_i^\vee$.
 So we can apply the case of smooth cones to all of the $C_i$.
 Then is convergent (locally uniformly) to a meromorphic function in $L^{-1}(\Lambda^{an}_\bT)_\bC$, for $z\in N_\bC$ satisfying $-z \in Int(\sig)$.
 Moreover,